-- (1) Contractors must ensure all B-5 ECEAP staff are trained and oriented to B-5 ECEAP Performance Standards upon hire and annually thereafter. - (2) Contractors must ensure staff receive specific training for their role as described herein. - (3) Staff counted in ratio and working with children must: - (a) Maintain a current basic standard first aid card. - (b) Maintain a current infant/child cardiopulmonary resuscitation (CPR) card. - (c) Complete training on natural disasters and human-caused events, including emergency procedures for: - (i) Evacuation - (ii) Relocation - (iii) Shelter in place and lockdown - (iv) Staff and volunteer emergency preparedness and practice drills - (v) Communication and reunification with families - (vi) Continuity of operations and accommodation of children with disabilities and children with chronic medical conditions - (d) Complete training for medical and dental emergency procedures. - (e) Complete training on universal precautions for prevention of transmission of blood borne pathogens. - (f) Complete training on handling and storage of hazardous materials and the appropriate disposal of biocontaminants. - (g) Complete training on recognizing and reporting suspected child abuse, neglect, and exploitation.
-Training must include the prevention of child abuse and neglect as defined in RCW 26.44.020 and mandatory reporting requirements under RCW 26.44.030. - (h) Complete training on procedures for prevention and response to emergencies due to food and allergic reactions. - (4) Food service staff preparing full meals and at least one staff person per classroom must: - (a) Maintain a Washington State Department of Health food worker card. - (b) Monitor and oversee food handling and service and provide orientation and ongoing training as needed for all staff involved in food handling service. - (5) Staff administering medications must be trained in administration of medication consistent with standards on parent consent. - (6) All staff must be oriented to physical premises, including identification of and protection from potential hazards. - (7) Staff involved in transportation of children must complete training in appropriate precautions in transporting children. - (8) Staff conducting developmental screenings of children must be trained in the administration of the developmental screening tool.
+- (1) Contractors must ensure all ECEAP staff are trained and oriented to ECEAP Performance Standards upon hire and annually thereafter. - (2) Contractors must ensure staff receive specific training for their role as described herein. - (3) Staff counted in ratio and working with children must: - (a) Maintain a current adult and pediatric first aid card within 90 days of hire. - (b) Maintain a current adult and pediatric cardiopulmonary resuscitation (CPR) card within 90 days of hire. - (c) Complete training on natural disasters and human-caused events, including emergency procedures for: - (i) Evacuation - (ii) Relocation - (iii) Shelter in place and lockdown - (iv) Staff and volunteer emergency preparedness and practice drills - (v) Communication and reunification with families - (vi) Continuity of operations and accommodation of children with disabilities and children with chronic medical conditions - (d) Complete training for medical and dental emergency procedures. - (e) Complete training on universal precautions for prevention of transmission of blood borne pathogens. - (f) Complete training on handling and storage of hazardous materials and the appropriate disposal of biocontaminants.

+- (g) Complete training on recognizing and reporting suspected child abuse, neglect, and exploitation.
+Training must include the prevention of child abuse and neglect as defined in RCW 26.44.020 and mandatory reporting requirements under RCW 26.44.030. - (h) Complete training on procedures for prevention and response to emergencies due to food and allergic reactions. - (i) Complete training on prevention and control of infectious diseases including immunizations. - (j) Complete training on child developmental domains and developmental milestones. - (4) Contractors must ensure at least one adult is present with each group of children at all times who is trained in emergency procedures, universal precautions for prevention of transmission of blood borne pathogens, adult and pediatric first aid, and adult and pediatric CPR. - (5) Food service staff preparing full meals and at least one staff person per classroom must: - (a) Maintain a Washington State Department of Health food worker card. - (b) Monitor and oversee food handling and service and provide orientation and ongoing training as needed for all staff involved in food handling service. - (5) Staff administering medications must be trained in administration of medication consistent with standards on parent consent. - (6) All staff must be oriented to physical premises, including active supervision of children, identification of and protection from potential hazards. - (7) Staff involved in transportation of children must complete training in appropriate precautions in transporting children. - (8) Staff conducting developmental screenings of children must be trained in the administration of the developmental screening tool.